A Look at Social Entrepreneurship Companies with Grace College

 - What corporate form should you take?
 The right corporate form enables the company to raise capital from the right investors and partners.
 Social enterprises can register as a C corporation, and other forms — B corporation, low-profit limited liability corporation or 501(c)(3) nonprofit with a for-profit subsidiary — may provide more flexibility.

-Prominent Social Enterprises
+Prominent Social Entrepreneurship Companies

 Similar to TOMS, eyeglass seller Warby Parker has a “buy a pair, give a pair” model for donating glasses.
 The company has donated more than 2 million glasses in an effort to support the nearly 1 billion people worldwide who lack access to glasses.